 Consider the following diagrams to understand how the letters are related to the letter ‘o’.

 These are the letters based on the letter ‘o’.

-Now let’s have a look at the construction of the stem and the serif that will be frequently needed in the Foundational hand.
+Now let’s look at the stem’s construction and the serif that will be frequently needed in the Foundational hand.

 The stem can be added with part of the letter ‘o’ to create a variety of letters.

 We will divide the letters into some groups so that it’ll be easier to learn their shapes.

 All the letters in a particular group share some common features.

 Here is how I would advise dividing the letters in groups.